-At Destination Imagination (DI), the DEIB (Diversity, Equity, Inclusion, and Belonging) journey has been a transformative path toward fostering an environment where every participant feels valued and included.
-Inclusion is paramount at DI, ensuring that diverse perspectives and backgrounds contribute to the creative problem-solving experience.
+At Destination Imagination (DI), our journey has been a transformative path toward fostering an environment where every participant feels valued and included.
+Belonging is central at DI, ensuring that a wide range of perspectives and backgrounds contribute to the creative problem-solving experience.
 This journey is ongoing, with continuous efforts to break down barriers and create a welcoming space for all.
 It wouldn’t be possible without the many incredible champions within the DI community.
-We launched our Champion of Inclusion award at Global Finals 2024, with twelve individuals recognized for their efforts in helping to promote inclusivity by dismantling barriers and fostering equal opportunities.
-Each award recipient also received the Champion of Inclusion pin, which recognizes individuals in the DI community who exemplify outstanding advocacy and allyship.
+We launched our Champion of Belonging Award at Global Finals 2024, with 12 individuals recognized for their efforts to create welcoming, supportive environments by removing barriers and expanding access.
+Each award recipient also received the Champion of Belonging pin, which recognizes individuals in the DI community who exemplify outstanding advocacy and allyship.

 This year’s recipients are Kate Donelan, Amber Escobar, Fabiola González, Sherry Gordon-Shulik, Ted Grossnickle, Rocío Guzmán, Tonya Hernández, Chiara Kirkland, Kathy O’Holleran, Tracy Ortiz, Amber Richmond, and Dyan Wardwell.

-We extend our heartfelt congratulations to all the recipients of the Champion of Inclusion award.
+We extend our heartfelt congratulations to all the recipients of the Champion of Belonging Award.
 Thank you for your incredible efforts and for being such exemplary advocates and allies within the Destination Imagination community.

-Meet four of our 12 Champions of Inclusion: Rocío Guzmán, Kate Donelan, Ted Grossnickle, and Tracy Ortiz.
+Meet four of our 12 Champions of Belonging: Rocío Guzmán, Kate Donelan, Ted Grossnickle, and Tracy Ortiz.

 Rocío Guzmán, Affiliate Director, Guatemala: Transforming Futures through STEAM